serban-cercelescu/linsys/README.md

 # linsys

-This is a small Haskell project that I wrote to better familiarise myself with the Parsec library and with git.
+This is a small Haskell program that solves systems of linear equations that I wrote to better familiarise myself with the Parsec library and with git.

 ## Usage
 You may either directly enter the input from `stdin` (the program terminates when it reaches an `EOF` character). or give a filename as an argument.
 The output will be given in `stdout`.
 You can find a pre-built executable in the build folder.
 To try it out, run the command `stack run -- input.txt`